 Finding accommodation in India

 Many expats hire a local real-estate agent or enlist the services of a relocation company.
 Expats in this position will need to be explicit about their specifications and what their price range is.
-Real-estate agents can also help draw up rental agreements and register long-term leases.
+Estate agents can also help draw up rental agreements and register long-term leases.

 Renting accommodation in India

 Prospective tenants should go through their rental and lease contract with a fine-tooth comb.
-Leases should cover all stipulations and clauses impacting the tenant and landlord, such as duration of the lease, deposits, monthly rent, rental increments, notice periods and so on.
+Leases should cover all stipulations and clauses impacting the tenant and landlord, such as duration of the lease, deposits, monthly rent, utilities, rental increments, notice periods and so on.